 Project Contributor: Zerihun Woldu

-An important feature of the project is that it was conducted with the active participation of the Indigenous Peoples of the concerned communities as equal partners of the project team, and all findings, publications and patents will belong to all team partners.
-The project is working to introduce mechanisms of horizontal exchange of knowledge, experience and resources of useful values, knowledge and skills with the neighbouring communities.
+An important feature of the project is that it was conducted with the active participation of the Indigenous Peoples of the concerned communities as equal partners of the project team, and all findings, publications, and patents will belong to all team partners.
+The project is working to introduce mechanisms of horizontal exchange of knowledge, experience, and resources of useful values, knowledge, and skills with the neighboring communities.

 Although the project was initiated by academic staff of the Department of Biology at Addis Ababa University, the project is determining methods for best practices of working together with Indigenous Peoples based on mutual trust and equal participation for the fair and equitable sharing of benefits accrued, in line with the principles espoused in the Convention on Biological Diversity.